From Senegal to Washington, this soccer player is quickly adapting — and emerging as a star

 Toure says he wouldn’t be here without his former neighbor, Babacar Niang.
 A few years older than Toure, Niang had left Dakar to go to a boarding school in New Jersey.
 When he came back to visit, Niang told Toure all about it.
 In America, he could play high-level soccer and get a good education.
 A college scholarship was a real possibility.

 Going to America wasn’t something Toure had ever thought about.
-He grew up watching American movies and had a few relatives who lived there, though he never had much of a desire to join them.
-But now, hearing his friend talk about college soccer teams flying from school to school, and the possibility of one day going pro, he was convinced he should discuss the idea with his parents.
+He grew up watching American movies and had a few relatives who lived there, but he never had much desire to join them.
+But now, hearing his friend talk about college soccer teams flying from school to school — and the possibility of one day going pro — he was convinced he should discuss the idea with his parents.

-They agreed it could be good for him, and a family friend helped them apply to boarding schools along the East Coast.
+They agreed it could be good for him, and a family friend helped them apply to boarding schools on the East Coast.
 He was offered a scholarship to Episcopal, one of the D.C. area’s most celebrated, and expensive, high schools.
 Founded in 1839, the private boarding school, located on a 130-acre campus in Alexandria, is a picturesque bastion of education.

 But Toure couldn’t go just yet.
-His trip across the Atlantic would have to wait until pandemic-driven restrictions were lifted.
+His trip across the Atlantic Ocean would have to wait until coronavirus pandemic-driven restrictions were lifted.
 So he started his time at Episcopal with the headache that plagued most students last school year: virtual learning

 That spawned two problems: He didn’t have a computer, and he didn’t speak English.
 Toure, who is fluent in Wolof, French and Spanish, started learning English just months earlier, when he decided to apply to American schools.
 Usually a standout student, he was still mastering conversational basics, let alone academic jargon.
-After his first virtual chemistry class, attended on an iPhone while he waited a month for his laptop to arrive, he called his sister in a panic.
+After his first virtual chemistry class, attended on an iPhone as he waited for a month for his laptop to arrive, he called his sister in a panic.

 “I just finished class, and I had no idea what the teacher was saying,” he told her.
 “People were speaking so fast, I picked up nothing.”

 He would try to log on to video calls but often had trouble seeing the teacher’s screen.
 He would just see his own face.
-It was in moments like that, as he stared back at himself struggling to log on to a class being taught 4,000 miles away in a language he didn’t understand, that Toure wondered whether this would be worth it.
+It was in moments like that, as he stared back at himself while struggling to be part of a class being taught 4,000 miles away in a language he didn’t understand, when Toure wondered whether this would be worth it.

-“Sometimes I’d think to myself ‘What am I doing?’ ” Toure said.
+“Sometimes I’d think to myself, ‘What am I doing?’ ” Toure says.

 With time, things got better.
 He steadily improved his English, finding it easier to learn than French.
 He slowly got more confident in his classes and hopeful he would be able to join them in-person soon.

-By January, he had completed his first semester, chemistry had become his favorite class and he was ready to board a plane for Washington.
+By January, he had completed his first semester, chemistry had become his favorite class, and he was ready to board a plane for Washington.

 Stuck in a bubble